 The ultimate viability of the project is dependent on how the company can drive revenues, manage costs, and generate cash flows to meet its financial obligations.
-Revenue is influenced by industry conditions, company's product positioning and market penetration
+Revenue is influenced by industry conditions, company's product positioning and market penetration efforts.
+Cost competitiveness is governed by economies of scale, synergies with existing businesses, control over raw material sources, location advantages etc.

-Parent and Group Support
+Group and Parent Support